backdrop-contrib/samlauth/README.md

 If there is absolutely no unique non-changing value to set as Unique ID, you can take the username or email attribute.
 However, please note that each time that username/email is changed on the IdP side, a new user gets created.
-Or depending on your configuratoin, the SAML user has the ability to log in as a different existing Drupal user, which poses a security risk.
+Or depending on your configuration, the SAML user has the ability to log in as a different existing Drupal user, which poses a security risk.

 Other settings / checkboxes are hopefully self-explanatory.